Do the Digit Insurance

 14. Bound Angle Pose

-Baddha Konasana or Bound Angle Pose is an excellent posture if you want to open your hips and stretch the inner shin muscles.
-A very simple posture that improves your body posture by strengthening the core and stimulating the back muscles as you stretch your spine.
+Baddha Konasana, or Bound Angle Pose, is an excellent posture to open your hips and stretch the inner shin muscles.
+It is a very simple posture that improves your body posture by strengthening the core and stimulating the back muscles as you stretch your spine.

 Step 1: Start by sitting in Staff Pose.